openedx/edx-documentation/en_us/developers/source/process/core-committer.rst

 Review Comments Terminology
 ---------------------------
-In order to expedite the review process and to have a clear and mutual understanding between reviewers and contributors, the following terminology is strongly suggested when submitting comments on a PR:
+In order to expedite the review process and to have a clear and mutual understanding between reviewers and contributors, the following terminology should be used when submitting comments on a PR:

 * **Must** - A comment of type "Must" indicates the reviewer feels strongly about